AEBilgrau/correlateR/README.md

 Features
 --------
-Currently, the packages is planned feature:
+Currently, the packages is planned to feature:

  - [x] `cor`/`cov` Marginal (unconditional) correlation/covariance.
 These basic
        functions can be prefixed to yield other correlation/covariance